ShokoAnime/Shokofin/README.md

   - [X] Specials and extra features.

-    - [X] Customise how Specials are placed in your library.
+    - [X] Customize how Specials are placed in your library.
 I.e. if they are mapped to the normal seasons, or if they are strictly kept in season zero.

     - [X] Extra features.
 The plugin will map specials stored in Shoko such as